Amanda Farrell President & CEO

 Earlier in her career, Amanda gained extensive public policy and operational experience in the UK before moving to British Columbia.
 Amanda was honoured by her peers as the recipient of the 2018 Women’s Infrastructure Network Outstanding Leader award.

-Dave Stewart Chief Financial Officer
+Dave Stewart Chief Operating Officer